dexirta/boiler/README.md

 ## Styling

-This project uses [styled-components]() to handle styling: `src/styles/theme.js` defines the styling base and `src/styles/GlobalStyles.js` includes basic element styles along with the CSS Reset.
+This project uses [styled-components]() to handle styling: `src/styles/theme.js` defines the styling base and `src/styles/GlobalStyles.js` includes basic element styles along with the CSS Reset .